-- We have modelled profitability and access to cash under various scenarios and increased their focus on rolling forecasts. - Bank facilities have been reviewed and updated to provide some extension and additional flexibility to accommodate increased uncertainty. - Capital and discretionary spend deferred or avoided where possible for the whole of the next financial year. - We offer a broad range of solutions to support remote working and secure infrastructure off site solutions via data centers.
-Whilst keeping this under review we have a robust set of products and solutions to ensure our offerings are relevant to customers. - Short term flexibility option have been discussed with customers where possible.
-Close customer contact has been maintained to identify activities and projects which can be supported remotely or where on-site access is still possible. - High standards were in place over our Data Centre and Internal Systems ahead of the crisis.
-We continue to be vigilant and to maintain the highest standards. - Our business continuity plans were instigated quickly and successfully, operating well with minimal disruption to operations. - Full impact assessments on roles and work places were undertaken proactively in readiness for detailed government guidelines which we have been able to follow.
-We have prepared our workplaces to protect the health and safety of our staff and continue our operations by combining use of workplaces and our off site continuity plans. - We have increased the frequency and depth of customer contact to stay close to their plans, and frequently monitor activity levels on a daily basis.
-The management team has a high focus on monitoring customer demand - We have a strong supply chain provided by financially and operationally strong suppliers and vendors and have been working with them to minimise the impact of shortages
+Risk Category Risk Statement Risk Parameter Financial Profitability decline due to a fall in demand.
+Access to cash restricted due to lower cash receipts and fundable assets.
+We have modelled profitability and access to cash under various scenarios and increased their focus on rolling forecasts.
+Bank facilities have been reviewed and updated to provide some extension and additional flexibility to accommodate increased uncertainty .
+Capital and discretionary spend deferred or avoided where possible for the whole of the next financial year.
+Technology Change Remote working practices provide challenges to our customers and opportunities only if we are prepared for this change.
+We offer a broad range of solutions to support remote working and secure infrastructure off site solutions via data centers.
+Whilst keeping this under review we have a robust set of products and solutions to ensure our offerings are relevant to customers.
+Commercial Demand from customers for changes to commercial contracts and more flexible payment arrangements and service structures; Reduced volumes of activity due to limited access to workplaces.
+Short term flexibility option have been discussed with customers where possible.
+Close customer contact has been maintained to identify activities and projects which can be supported remotely or where on-site access is still possible.
+Infrastructure Security Possible additional risk of malicious activity.
+High standards were in place over our Data Centre and Internal Systems ahead of the crisis.
+We continue to be vigilant and to maintain the highest standards.
+Business Continuity Difficulty in operating remotely for a long time Our business continuity plans were instigated quickly and successfully, operating well with minimal disruption to operations.
+Health and Safety Requirement to follow government distancing measures Full impact assessments on roles and work places were undertaken proactively in readiness for detailed government guidelines which we have been able to follow.
+We have prepared our workplaces to protect the health and safety of our staff and continue our operations by combining use of workplaces and our off site continuity plans.
+Business Environment Significant uncertainty driving potential decline in demand and delay in decision making with investment decisions being deferred or budgets cancelled We have increased the frequency and depth of customer contact to stay close to their plans, and frequently monitor activity levels on a daily basis.
+The management team has a high focus on monitoring customer demand Health and Safety Disruption to supply chains in global market We have a strong supply chain provided by financially and operationally strong suppliers and vendors and have been working with them to minimise the impact of shortages